Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 However, if it is a bigger update like from 14.0 to 15.0, you can't do it his way, it won't let you download for some reason.
 Instead, you have to go to the App Store, search up the update by it's (code)name and download the full installer (it will redirect you to the settings) and then replace your EFI folder with a newer version after I've released it.
 Only start the install process after I've released a new EFI, or do it yourself if I take a long time (doing yourself has some risks though, so I recommend you make a Time Machine backup before doing that)!
 Just downloading before I haven't released a new one yet and quitting the installer is okay.
 After that, you can open the Install macOS xxx app, and follow the steps to install the update.

-These steps might change as I haven't gotten to test it on an actual update except for Ventura and it didn't work this way, but I may have just messed up something else.
+These steps might change as I haven't gotten to test it on an actual update except for Ventura and my EFI was a little different then, but it may have been fixed now.
 I will test it again once macOS 15 comes out.
 # Credits
 [devboloji][devboloji] for the base EFI